pinskylab/OceanAdapt/data_raw/README.md

     X20 = col\_character()

 -   [SEAMAP South Atlantic](https://www2.dnr.sc.gov/seamap/Account/LogOn?ReturnUrl=%2fseamap%2fReports) - This program provides data for the Southeast US.
 -   [Canadian Department of Fisheries and Oceans](http://www.dfo-mpo.gc.ca/index-eng.htm) - Canada DFO provides data for the Scotian Shelf.
+The Fall and Spring surveys are rare.
+Summer surveys occur annually and are reported as part of the OceanAdapt long term data set.
 -   [Pacific Fisheries Management Council]() - PFMC provides data for the West Coast Annual and Triennial surveys.